-Several animals were killed in a fire at the African Safari Wildlife Park in Ohio
+10 animals were killed in a fire at the African Safari Wildlife Park in Ohio

-(CNN)At least 10 animals were believed to have been killed Thursday when a fire broke out at the African Safari Wildlife Park in northern Ohio, Danbury Township police said.
+(CNN)Ten animals were killed when a fire broke out Thursday at the African Safari Wildlife Park in northern Ohio, Danbury Township police said.

 Firefighters were called to the Port Clinton park at 6:15 p.m. after reports of a fire at a barn housing animals, the Ottawa County Sheriff's Office and park officials said.